 - Exam Preparation: FCE (Cambridge English First), CAE (Advanced) or CPE (Proficiency)

 - General English: 21 hours a week

 - Max Class Size: The average class size is 10 and the maximum class size is 14.

-- School Size: About 195 in two main buildings.
-In Summer the school capacity increases to 300.
+- School Size: About 160 students in the main building.
+In Summer the school capacity increases to 200 students in two buildings.